Kingcxp/research/llm/report.md

 - ###### The Grand Summary: Why we need optimization?

-We face two main enemies in the standard Transformer:
+We face a main enemy in the standard Transformer:

 | Problem | Symptom | Source | Solution |
 | :--- | :--- | :--- | :--- |